Portland Acne Dermatologist

 Acne Skin Care Consultation

 What is important for good skin care and proper acne treatment?
 The acne industry spends billions of dollar every year on both advertising skin care products and producing skin care products trying to convince you that each and everyone of their products is necessary to look younger.
 Are they necessary and what is the truth?
 Schedule a skin care consultation with Norris Dermatology in Portland today to find out what you really need to clear up your acne.
 Dr. Norris is a Portland dermatologist and acne doctor who specializes in acne treatment.

 What is Acne?

 Acne is a skin condition that may develop at any age.
 Acne consists of plugged pores (black and white heads), inflamed papules (pustules), and deeper lumps (nodules).
 Acne occurs on the face as well as on the neck, chest, back, shoulders and upper arms.
 Although most teenagers get some form of acne, acne may persist into adulthood.
 Often, acne clears up after several years, even without treatment.
-But it may persist and left untreated may cause permanent scarring and can be disfiguring and upsetting for patients.
+But it may persist and if left untreated, may cause permanent scarring, and can be disfiguring and upsetting for patients.

 What Causes Acne?

 Acne is a disease of the hair follicle.
 The cause of acne is multifactorial.

 - Overproduction of sebaceous material – oil that leads to plugging of the hair follicle

 - Overgrowth of bacteria

 - Increase turnover of the lining of the hair follicle that leads to plugging of the hair follicle pore